Mami Wata: Folk belief

 Mammy Water was typically believed to visit people in their sleep at night.
 According to another informant, a man from the Kissi people, she grants wealth in exchange for sexual celibacy:

 They say Mammy Water sits on top of rocks by the water side.
 If you see her and she has interest in you, you will see her every now and then.
 If she has interest to really help you, to give you money, then you will see her in dreams and you and she will have to make a certain compact.
 If you are a man, you must not marry any woman.
 If you keep to this promise, she brings money every time she visits you.
 Sometimes she will enter the room in the form of a snake, then change herself into a beautiful white woman.
 They say sex must take place between you.
 Then you will become wealthy.
 People will say: 'This man used to be a poor man, now he's wealthy.
 The only thing is he will never marry.
 He may have women living in his house but none will ever sleep in his bedroom'.

 Wintrob records that this was not always the case: in some instances folk belief dictated that Mammy Water's contact need not be celibate with her and could in fact have a large family.

-According to the findings of Barbara Frank of the University of Munich, Mami Wata’s gifts, wealth and power comes at a cost: the man must never have any sexual contact with another women, thus being unable to have children of any kid.
+According to the findings of Barbara Frank of LMU Munich, Mami Wata’s gifts, wealth and power comes at a cost: the man must never have any sexual contact with another women, thus being unable to have children of any kind.
 In addition, if they become unfaithful and have such interactions, it is said Mami Wata will strip the man of his wealth, as well as make them fall ill or become insane.

 Mammy Water may also gift extra-sensory perception, including foresight and the ability to see that which others cannot, or especially swift travels.
 Some groups believe that Mammy Water does not contact everyone but rather that the ability to contact her is inherited.

 Mirrors are seen as a symbol for Mami Wata, primarily used within shrines dedicated to her as a way to get her attention towards her devotees.
 It is said her own vanity makes her fond of looking at herself in the mirror, making it a prime offering for her followers seeking her gaze.